Private content on Stanford Medicine (AEM) Websites

 The ability for authors to make pages private from non-Stanford Users will cease to be an option authors can modify, and move to a request based service in Winter 2021.
 This change will not affect existing pages or sites (published or unpublished) that are already marked private SUNet ID.
 All change requests to protect or unprotect content will be reviewed by submission through this ServiceNow form.

-When possible, authors are strongly encourated to utilize alternative applications such as Stanford Medicine Box or MedWiki to publish protected content.
-Both of these options enable permissions to be set so that content is viewable by all users with a SUNet ID, or, limited to individual viewers or groups.
-MedWiki has a robust search function and is well suited for groups.
+For sites that are intended for internal facing audiences or managing Stanford only content, authors are strongly encourated to utilize existing web applications designed for internal business such as Stanford Medicine Box or MedWiki to manage content.
+Both options enable permissions to be set so that content is viewable by all users with a SUNet ID, or, limited to individual viewers or groups.
+MedWiki has a robust search function and is well suited for working groups and internal organizations.

 Considerations for protecting content